cppforlife/knctl/docs/cmd/knctl_logs.md

 ## knctl logs

-Print logs
+Print service logs

 ### Synopsis

-Print logs of all active pods for a service
+Print service logs of all active pods for a service

 ```
 knctl logs [flags]